umijs/umi/docs/docs/convention-routing.md

 }
 ```

-With above configuration, user request of `/user` will be validated via `useAuth`. `src/pages/user` gets rendered or page redirected to `/login`.
+With the above configuration, user request to `/user` will be validated using the `useAuth` function.
+If successful, `src/pages/user` gets rendered, otherwise, the user will be redirected to `/login`.

-## 扩展路由属性
+## Extended routing attributes

-支持在代码层通过导出静态属性的方式扩展路由。

-比如：
+Umi supports extending routing at the code level by exporting static attributes.

 ```js
 function HomePage() {